 Have you made roasted chickpeas before?
 I know I’m like years behind in singing their praises, but better late than never, right?
 As they roast the beans shrink a tiny bit becoming crunchy and compact little snacks that are high in fiber and protein, and theoretically low-fat (if you make them that way).
 I did not make them low fat, but they’re still pretty nutritious.
 They’re crazy filling too!

 If you grew up covering your food with Bac’n Bits like I did, then you should definitely welcome this alternative into your life.
-They don’t taste like Bac’n Bits, but they’re conceptually similar, way tastier, and can be used in the same ways: on soups, omashed potatoes, on baked potatoes, on salads, etc. And unlike actual Bac’n Bits, you can just snack on them whenever you’re hungry.
+They don’t taste like Bac’n Bits, but they’re conceptually similar, way tastier, and can be used in the same ways: on soups, on mashed potatoes, on baked potatoes, on salads, etc. And unlike actual Bac’n Bits, you can just snack on them whenever you’re hungry.
 Well, I guess you could snack on Bac’n Bits too since they’re just flavored TVP, but I don’t know.
 That sounds kind of icky.

 Mentioned in this post and recipe: